IFRS 15, revenue policies, estimates, buy-back commitments, incentives, automotive

 Shipments of vehicles and sales of other goods

-The Company has determined that the Company’s customers from the sale of vehicles and service parts are generally dealers, distributors or fleet customers.
+The Company has determined that its customers from the sale of vehicles and service parts are generally dealers, distributors, fleet customers or retail customers.
 Transfer of control, and therefore revenue recognition, generally corresponds to the date when the vehicles or service parts are made available to the customer, or when the vehicles or service parts are released to the carrier responsible for transporting them to the customer.
-This is also the point at which invoices are issued, with payment for vehicles typically historically due immediately and payment for service parts typically historically due in the following month.
+This is also the point at which invoices are issued, with payment for vehicles typically due immediately and payment for service parts typically due in the following month.
 For component part sales, revenue recognition is consistent with that of service parts.
 In the case of service parts sold that are expected to be used for repairs under warranty, no revenue is recognized upon shipment.
 The Company also sells tooling, with control transferring at the point in time when the customer accepts the tooling.

 The cost of incentives, if any, is estimated at the inception of a contract at the expected amount that will ultimately be paid and is recognized as a reduction to revenue at the time of the sale.
 If a vehicle contract transaction has multiple performance obligations, the cost of incentives is allocated entirely to the vehicle as the intent of the incentives is to encourage sales of vehicles.
 If the estimate of the incentive changes following the sale to the customer, the change in estimate is recognized as an adjustment to revenue in the period of the change.
 Refer to the Use of estimates – Sales incentives for more information on these programs.